exanx/simplexos/README.md

 Read the Full App Development Guide »

-(This link assumes you host the HTML guide I wrote for you at this path.)
+(This link assumes you host the app_development_guide.html file in your repository.)

 💻 Running Locally